 - When life happens and your body inevitably changes (i.e. you give birth, lose or gain weight, age, get sick or injured, etc) – it doesn’t affect your self-worth.
-In fact you kinda like your newly re-structured post-birth vagina that sings when you do headstands, your stretch marks, your wrinkles.
+In fact you kinda like your stretch marks, your wrinkles, your newly re-structured post-birth vagina that sings when you do inversions.
 Because those things mean you have done some pretty awesome shit in your lifetime, or that you’ve been lucky enough to have kids, or grow old.

 - You feel sad or disappointed if you miss a workout because it makes you feel wonderful, as opposed to anxious that you’ll have to find another way to burn off that brownie.

-- You can bend over and not notice or care about your rolls.
+- You can bend over and not notice or care about your tummy rolls.

 - You no longer do things for the purpose of weight control.
-Be it flat out dieting, “intuitive eating”, “lifestyle changes”, mindfulness, hypnosis, meditation, or even “loving yourself” – you refuse to bullshit yourself anymore.
+Be it flat out dieting, “intuitive eating” for weight loss, “lifestyle changes”, mindfulness, hypnosis, meditation, or even “loving yourself” – you refuse to bullshit yourself anymore.
 You recognise that if you’re doing something for the purposes of weight control or weight loss, it’s not healthy.
 Period.